Learning Glass Studio

 Learning Glass is a tool for recording lectures and presentations that allows you to write notes on a lightboard while facing the viewer.
-The Learning Glass Studio is open to all Western Michigan University faculty, instructors, staff and students.
+The Learning Glass Studio is open to all Western Michigan University faculty, instructors, staff and students during open hours.
 Discover how this technology can improve student engagement and learning.

 - Learning Glass 66” lightboard on adjustable-height table